phouse512/blog/_posts/2017-06-25-golang-python-job-processor.markdown

 a cleanup method which returns the given worker back to the global worker pool once it has finished.

-Our service has been running production now for a few weeks, and we haven't had any big issues so far.
+Our service has been running in production now for a few weeks, and we haven't had any big issues so far.
 We make heavy use of statsd and grafana to help properly monitor errors and get a good bird's eye view at any given moment.
 Between our aggressive error handling and the monitoring, this approach seems to be sustainable.

-While not the most conventional way to do handl recurring job processing for scikit-learn, it has worked quite well for our team.
+While not the most conventional way to handle recurring job processing for scikit-learn, it has worked quite well for our team.